Useful Trees and Shrubs for Ethiopia

 Bekele-Tesemma, A., 2007.
 Useful trees of Ethiopia: identification, propagation and management in 17 agroecological zones.
 Nairobi: RELMA in ICRAF Project, 552 p.

 Only the introductory part, the species pages and the bibliography have been reproduced.
 The index of species is provided by the category indicated below.
-Those wishing to have access to the other pages can download the book in pdf at the World Agroforestry Centre.
+Those wishing to have access to the other pages can download the book in PDF at the World Agroforestry Centre.

 The text is reproduced as published, except for obvious typographical errors.
 Titles of fields with no data have been deleted.
 The species name appearing in blue links it to the main species page.
 When the scientific name has changed, a redirect page allows going directly to the page with the currently accepted name.